Stable Roommates with Narcissistic, Single-Peaked, and Single-Crossing Preferences: Fundamental concepts and basic observations

 We show that $\Pot$ is single-peaked if and only if the given instance is a yes-instance.
-On the one hand, every betweenness order~$\border$ for~$I=(U,T)$ can be extended to a single-peaked order for the constructed profile by appending to $\border$ the order~$\border a_1 \border \cdots a_m \border a'_1 \border \cdots \border a'_m$.
-On the other hand, note that the preferences of the agents of the second type require a single-peaked order to place element~$y$ in between $x$ and $z$.
-Thus, a single-peaked order~$\rhd$ for $\Pot$ restricted to~$U$ is always a betweenness order for~$(U,T)$.
+On the one hand, every betweenness order~$\border$ for~$I=(U,T)$ can be extended to a single-peaked order for~$\Pot$ by appending to~$\border$ the order~$L$.
+On the other hand, note that the preference orders of the agents of the second type require a single-peaked order to place element~$y$ in between $x$ and $z$.
+Thus, a single-peaked order~$\rhd$ for $\Pot$ restricted to~$U$ is also a betweenness order for~$(U,T)$.

-\textbf{The single-crossing case.} Given an instance~$I=(U,T)$ of \textsc{Betweenness}, where $U=\{u_1,\ldots,u_n\}$ and $T=\{t_1,\ldots,t_m\}$, we construct a preference profile~$\Pot=(\succ_x)_{x\in V}$ for an agent set~$V$, whose preferences contain no ties but may be incomplete; without loss of generality we assume that the elements in each ordered triple~$(x,y,z)\in T$ are pairwise distinct.
+\textbf{The single-crossingness and \tiescness{} case.} Since for preferences without ties, single-crossingness is equivalent to \tiescness~(see \cref{prop:relation-sc-tsc}\eqref{statement:noties:tiesc=sc}) we only focus on the single-crossingness case.
+Given an instance~$I=(U,T)$ of \textsc{Betweenness}, where $U=\{u_1,\ldots,u_n\}$ and $T=\{t_1,\ldots,t_m\}$, we construct a preference profile~$\Pot=(\succ_x)_{x\in V}$ for an agent set~$V$, whose preferences contain no ties but may be incomplete; without loss of generality we assume that the elements in each ordered triple~$(x,y,z)\in T$ are pairwise distinct.

 The agent set~$V$ has two types of agents, which sum up to $n+3m$~agents.
 First, for each element~$u_i$ add to $V$ an \emph{element} agent with the same name.
 Second, for each triple~$t_j=(x,y,z)$ from~$T$ (with~$x,y,z \in U$) add to $V$ three agents~$a_j,b_j, c_j$.
-Before we describe the preferences, let us describe the acceptability graph: For each triple~$t_j=(x,y,z)$ from~$T$ (with~$x,y,z \in U$) we have
+Again, we will construct the preference orders of~$a_j, b_j$, and $c_j$ to ensure that the second element~$y$ is ordered between the other two elements~$x$ and $z$.
+Before we describe how to construct the preference orders, let us describe the acceptable set of each agent: For each triple~$t_j=(x,y,z)$ from~$T$ (with~$x,y,z \in U$) let